Krishna Kant

 Krishna

-supported IUCRC (Industry-University Cooperative Research Center.
-The center is
+(Industry-University Cooperative Research Center.
+The center was a part of

-a part of 3-site IUCRC, the other two being at Univ of Minnesota, Minneapolis
+3-site IUCRC, the other two being at Univ of Minnesota, Minneapolis and

-and University of Texas A&M. Prior to joining Temple in 2014, he was a
+University of Texas A&M. Prior to joining Temple in 2014, he was a program

 academia and government.